GarwelGarwel/KerbalHealth/README.md

 Decay is the opposite to Recuperation: for every percentage point of Decay, your kerbal will lose 1% of their remaining health per day.
 Fortunately, it is very rare.

-**Radiation**
+## Radiation

 All kerbals on missions are affected by radiation, which slowly but permanently reduces their maximum HP.
-Radiation is measured in banana equivalent doses (about 1e-7 Sv), or simply bananas.
+Radiation is measured in banana equivalent doses (when you eat a banana, you get approximately 1e-7 Sv of radiation).
 1e7 (10,000,000) bananas reduce max HP by 10%; 1e8 (100,000,000) bananas kill a kerbal.
 Currently, there is no way to reduce the dose, so plan missions carefully.

 The amount of Radiation a kerbal receives depends on many factors.
 Most importantly, it is determined by their location.
 Many planets and some moons have magnetic fields that stop some radiation; atmospheres are also very effective in shielding it (see [wiki](https://github.com/GarwelGarwel/KerbalHealth/wiki/Radiation) for more).
 Being close to a celestial body helps screen some rays too.
 E.g., radiation level at Kerbin's sea level is 1,000 times lower than in interplanetary space just outside Kerbin's SOI.
 Cosmic radiation is also greater closer to the Sun.
 To check environment before sending astronauts, you can use magnetometers and Geiger counters provided by supported mods or embedded in advanced stock probe cores.